hebermattos/liquibase-sql-server-multiple-databases/README.md

 ```

 - run the dockercompose, that will up a sqlserver with database a called 'mydatabase' and the Adminer UI
-- go to the liquibase project folder and run 'liquibase --defaultsFile="db1\liquibase.properties" update'
+- run 'update-all.ps1' to update all databases
 - you can check the changes on Adminer UI http://localhost:8081/